Quamby Bluff: Geography and Geology

 Quamby Bluff lies 19 km from Deloraine by road, just north of the main escarpment of the Great Western Tiers mountain range.
 The name Quamby has been variously stated to be derived from Quarmby, the district in Huddersfield Yorkshire, or from a Viking word that means "mill farm", though most likely from local Tasmanian languages meaning either a "place of rest" or a "good camping place".
 Daniel Bunce in his 1859 book of memoirs postulated that the name was derived from an incident where a British colonist in the area aimed his gun at an Indigenous Tasmanian.
-The Tasmanian feel to his knees and yelled "Quamby!" which was interpreted to mean "Spare me!" or "Mercy!".
+The Tasmanian fell to his knees and yelled "Quamby!" which was interpreted to mean "Spare me!" or "Mercy!".

 The Tasmanian central plateau was uplifted from the lower Meander Valley, most probably in the Eocene epoch though possibly earlier, forming the escarpment of the Great Western Tiers.
 The face of the tiers has been eroded and retreated approximately 4 mi since then, leaving Quamby Bluff as a solitary outlier.
 The bluff has similar geology to the rest of the range, and a similar form with cliffs, and talus (a mixture of scree and soil) slopes.
 Due to its prominence and isolation, views from the top cover a large portion of Northern Tasmania.
 In the right conditions Mount Strzelecki on Flinders Island, approximately 200 km distant, can be seen from the peak.
 Its largely flat peak is 1227 m above sea level.
 The mountain's sandstone and mudstone base is of Triassic original and lies in near horizontal strata.
 Dolerite rocks formed during the Jurassic period intrude through this base.
 Erosion has formed the dolerite into steep cliffs and scree slopes which dominate the top of the mountain.
 The bluff has outcrops of Proterozoic era rocks that are the amongst the oldest found in Tasmania.
 These rocks are regarded as metamorphosed sediments containing a laminate of graphite, mica quartz-sericite and sericite schists.

 The area around the mountain has an annual average rainfall of 1100 mm with a predominance in winter.
 The rainfall increases significantly with altitude, approximately 1078 mm measured at 300 m rising to 2300 mm at the summit.
 Snow is seen above 1000 m at any time of year, and there is regular snowfall on top of the bluff.
 Due to its exposed position the summit often experiences severe weather conditions.